 No, sorry.
 Sound-a-likes--or cover versions, or tribute songs that sound verrry similar to the original--aren’t accepted by stores.Stores may also reject cover songs that too-cl...Full article…

 Yes!
-Just log in to your account and go to Settings (gear in upper right) > Cover Song Licenses.Full article…
+Just log in to your account and go to More > Settings > Cover Song Licenses.Full article…

 Any Song or Musical Work Published in 1922 or earlier is in the Public Domain in the USA.
 As long as there is no current copyright on the original work, it's probably OK, but pu...Full article…

 - Can I upload a single before my album, and then include that single on my album?

 - Can I Change a Release Once It's Uploaded?